Dangerous (Kardinal Offishall song): Year-end charts

-Certifications and sales
+Certifications

 Other appearances

 "Dangerous" was featured in a dance routine performed by A.S.I.I.D., in an episode of America's Best Dance Crew.
 The song was also featured on So You Think You Can Dance Canada, during a hip-hop dance performance by Dario Milard and Romina D'Ugo.
-The "Dangerous" remix, featuring Akon and Sean Paul, is featured in the 2009 video game expansion pack, Grand Theft Auto IV: The Lost and Damned.
+The "Dangerous" remix, featuring Akon and Sean Paul, is featured in the 2009 video game expansion pack, Grand Theft Auto IV: The Lost and Damned on the radio station The Beat 102.7.

-Resurgence

-"Dangerous" had a resurgence on TikTok in early 2021 where users would switch the angle of the camera that they're looking from, because of the resurgence, the song ranked 50 on the Spotify Viral 50 chart.